Confirmation of $g_{\rm A}$ quenching using the revised spectrum-shape method for the analysis of the $^{113}$Cd $\beta$-decay as measured with the COBRA demonstrator: Summary and conclusion

 \section{Summary and conclusion}

 The present article addresses an analysis of the \cd113 $\beta$-decay based on a low-threshold data set collected by the COBRA demonstrator at the LNGS and several nuclear model calculations using the revised SSM under the improved CVC hypothesis.
 The evaluation of the normalized experimental \cd113 spectra of 44 individual CPG-CZT detectors in the context of the applied nuclear models results in significantly quenched, effective values of the weak axial-vector coupling \gA.
-The results are consistent within the determined systematic uncertainties, which add up to about 5\% for the ISM and MQPM and to about 15\% for the IBFM-2 calculations.
+The determined systematic uncertainties add up to about 6-7\% for the ISM and MQPM and to about 17\% for the IBFM-2 calculations.

-Furthermore, it could be demonstrated that the improved model calculations are able to reproduce the experimentally determined \cd113 half-life for consistent values of \gA, which has not been possible in the original implementation of the SSM.
-This resolves the long-standing mismatch between the predicted spectrum-shape and the decay's half-life and is an important step regarding the description of strongly forbidden $\beta$-decays such as that of \cd113.
+One of the long-standing shortcomings of the SSM -- being unable to predict the \cd113 half-life and spectrum-shape consistently -- could be resolved by performing a data-driven fit of the small relativistic NME in combination with an effective value of \gA.
+This achievement is an important step regarding the description of strongly forbidden $\beta$-decays such as that of \cd113.

-Finally, it is noteworthy that the SSM could also be used to predict the electron momentum distribution for other nuclear transitions.
-For a recent compilation regarding the experimental confirmation of \gA quenching in weak interactions and an overview over potentially interesting nuclear decays see the review article \cite{Suhonen_report_2019}.
+As a final remark, it is to be remembered that the SSM is based on a subtle cancellation between the three terms in Eqn.~(\ref{eqn:shape_factor}).
+In the majority of $\beta$-decay transitions such cancellation does not happen and the SSM does not work.
+Nevertheless, it is conceivable that the SSM-determined \gA is appropriate for all low-energy weak processes of the same degree of forbiddenness.
+It is a matter of further studies to find out if the SSM determined \gA value is relevant for other low-energy weak processes such as the $2\nu\beta\beta$-decay, which is a combination of allowed Gamow-Teller transitions.
+Things standing as stated, it is of paramount importance to explore other $\beta$ transitions where the SSM is applicable.
+For a recent compilation regarding the experimental confirmation of \gA quenching in weak interactions and an overview of potentially interesting nuclear decays see the review article \cite{Suhonen_report_2019}.
 Among the list of nuclear decays presented there are non-unique as well as unique transitions with an angular momentum exchange up to $\Delta J = 4$.
 The effect of an effectively quenched \gA on transitions with such a high angular momentum exchange is expected to be the most prominent, hence, could be used in follow-up campaigns to gather more experimental data on the subject of \gA quenching.